dislick/m-conv/README.md

 ## Example Task

-The example tasks converts videos to 720p using `ffmpeg`.
+The example task converts videos to 720p using `ffmpeg`.

 ```javascript
 {